Lilla-Kavecsanszki/downwarddog/README.md

 <p>
 <details><summary>JS Hint result</summary><br/>
-to validate the javascript code written used in this website
+to validate the javascript code written and used in this website
 <img src="README_docs/images/jshint.png" alt="JSHint">
 </details>